Descent098/tech/src/content/blog/kierans-components.md

 ---
 title: Kieran's Components
 subtitle: A New Site to Share My Frontend Components
-description: A New Site to Share My Frontend Components
+description: A repository of frontend components that are (mostly) copy-pasteable into your projects
 pubDate: 2025-12-05
 heroImage: /tech/blog/kierans-components.png
 external: true